Network Builder Features and Options#

 iterator to create filters for nodes

-(this will work even if a source/target set of nodes comes from a differnt population - as long as the edges
+(this will work even if a source/target set of nodes comes from a different population - as long as the edge

 still exists).